 Growing up, I don’t remember regular read-aloud times, but my Mom shared with us the stories she loved and gave us a glimpse into a fascinating new world.
-And when I learned to read, a process I don’t even remember, I was eager to explore this world of stories.
+And when I learned to read, I was eager to explore this world of stories.
 I remember devouring a certain red set of books full of adventures, mystery, and poetry (whose rhythm captivated me).
 I can still quote sections of Casey at the Bat, The Highway Man, and the Cremation of Sam McGee from reading and re-reading them.

-And that brings me to the first and maybe most important motivation to make reading aloud a regular part of your home.
+And that brings me to the first motivation to make reading aloud a regular part of your home.

 Reading aloud to your child long before he is capable of reading gives him the idea that reading is pleasurable.
 It gives him a desire to also learn to read so he can explore this magical world for himself.